microsoftgraph/microsoft-graph-comms-samples/Samples/V1.0Samples/LocalMediaSamples/AudioVideoPlaybackBot/README.md

        * To store configuration files for your Azure extended service, you'll need to set up a storage account.
 Follow these steps to configure the storage account:(https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).
      2. Package Your Cloud Service for Deployment
        * Before you can create your Azure extended service, you need to package your cloud service application to include configuration files and dependencies.
-       * Right click PolicyRecordingBot, then click `Package...`.
+       * Right click AudioVideoPlaybackBot, then click `Package...`.

    Option 1: Upload to Azure Storage Account:
     * Upload your packaged application (cspkg file) along with the .cscfg and .csdef files to an Azure Storage Account container.